Tapleys Hill Road

-Tapleys Hill Road is a north–south arterial road which runs parallel to the coast through western Adelaide, Australia.
-This name covers many consecutive streets and is not widely known to most drivers except for the northernmost section, as the entire allocation is still best known as by the names of its constituent parts: Tapleys Hill Road proper, Brighton Road, Ocean Boulevard, Lonsdale Road, Dyson Road, Murray Road, and Gawler Street.
-This article will deal with the entire length of the corridor for sake of completion, as well to avoid confusion between declarations.
+Tapleys Hill Road is a section of the north–south arterial road which runs parallel to the coast through western Adelaide, Australia.
+This entire allocation is best known as by the names of its constituent parts: Tapleys Hill Road proper, Brighton Road, Ocean Boulevard, Lonsdale Road, Dyson Road, Murray Road, and Gawler Street.
+This article deals with the entire length of the corridor for sake of completion, as well to avoid confusion between declarations.
+The section Tapleys Hill Road is a remnant of an historic road, and no longer runs to the geographic feature Tapleys Hill.

 Route

 The Tapleys Hill Road corridor runs north–south through Adelaide's western and south-western suburbs, to the mouth of the Onkaparinga River at its southern end.
-From its intersection with Port Road in Queenstown, it runs south as Tapleys Hill Road through Seaton and Fulham, passing Adelaide Airport to its west, until it reaches Anzac Highway in Glenelg.
+From its intersection with Port Road in Queenstown, it runs south as Tapleys Hill Road through Seaton and Fulham, passing along Adelaide Airport's western boundary, until it reaches Anzac Highway in Glenelg.
 It changes name to Brighton Road and continues south through Hove and Brighton.

 At Seacliff Park, it changes its name to Ocean Boulevard.
 At Majors Road in Trott Park, it changes name to Lonsdale Road.
 It continues in a south-westerly direction through Hallett Cove to meet Sherriffs Road in Lonsdale.
 It changes name to Dyson Road and continues in a south-westerly direction to Christies Beach.
 It turns west into Murray Road and turns southwest into Gawler Street to terminate in Port Noarlunga.

 Places of interest located on Tapleys Hill Road include the Royal Adelaide Golf Course, Harbour Town and a viewing area at the western end of Adelaide Airport.

 Tapleys Hill Road, including all its constituent roads, was designated part of route A15 in 1998.
-In 2021, this was extended south of the Onkaparinga River, along Saltfleet Street, Commercial Road and Maslin Beach Road to Tatachila.
+In 2021, this was extended south of the Onkaparinga River, along Saltfleet Street, Commercial Road and Maslin Beach Road to Tatachilla.